 2 PM – 8 PM

 And we get 2 on-call shifts during the week.
-That means we cannot leave the hospital and we get called anytime of the day.
-I heard we have to sleep in the on-call rooms when we want to sleep, but it’s not going to be the regular 8 hours of sleep I guarantee you that.
+That means we cannot leave the hospital and we get called anytime of the day, even at 3 AM in the morning.
+I heard we have to sleep in the doctor’s lounge when we want to sleep, but it’s not going to be the regular 8 hours of sleep I guarantee you that.
 So overall we’re getting a little taste of residency but without getting involved.

-I don’t know about the females, but for the men, we have to wear dress shirt and tie, basically the whole formal wear.
+I don’t know about the girls but for the guys we have to wear dress shirt and tie, basically the whole formal wear.
 And we have to wear it 5 days a week.
 The only time we wear scrubs is during our on-call shifts.

-One thing I’m happy about is, these 16 weeks counts for the 96 weeks of rotations we have to complete in order to get our degree from SJSM.
+One thing I’m happy about is, these 16 weeks counts for the 96 weeks of rotations we have to complete in order to get our MD degree from SJSM.
 And when we review for USMLE Step 1, it counts for our rotation weeks, which is just great.
-However, I’m not too excited about staying in Chicago, because the weather is pretty bad during the winter months.
+Although, I’m not too excited about staying in Chicago, because I heard during the months of January to mid-March the weather is pretty bad.
 Chicago gets a lot of snow during those months.
-My Canadian classmates won’t have a problem though since they’re used to the snow and cold, but I’m from a Southern state where snow comes one time every 3 years.
-And in the South if we even get one inch of snow all our schools close, but in Chicago one inch of snow is like rain; Go figure.
-It’s all good, let’s see how it goes.
+My Canadian classmates won’t have a problem though since they’re used to the snow and cold but I’m from a Southern state where snow comes one time every 3 years.
+And in the South if we even get one inch of snow all our schools close, but in Chicago one inch of snow is like rain drops.
+Go figure, it’s all good, let’s see how it goes.